THE BYLAWS OF THE BALKAN HISTORY ASSOCIATION

 h) establishes a digital library, which provides the opportunity to consult some papers and periodicals;

-i) on the basis of income, it supports and encourages any kind of research and study activities in the field of local, national or regional history, by granting scholarships;
+i) out of income, it supports and encourages any kind of research and study activities in the field of local, national or regional history, by granting scholarships;

 j) offers awards, organizes national and international competitions.